bennettslin/yearlings_bobtail_app/accessibility-notes.md

 * When lyric section is accessed:
     * Arrow keys and "Enter" are shown.
-    * Accessed element is title or selected verse.
-    * Accessed verse is selected verse.
+    * If accessed element is verse, accessed verse is selected verse. ✓
-    * Accessed annotation is:
-        * Selected annotation if there is one.
-        * If not, closest annotation to selected verse.
+    * If accessed element is annotation, accessed annotation is closest to selected verse. ✓
+        * However, if we've just deselected an annotation, accessed element is annotation, and access that annotation. ✓

     * When up and down arrows are pressed:
         * If there is an accessed annotation: